Fast data inversion for high-dimensional Ornstein-Uhlenbeck processes from noisy measurements: Fast and efficient estimation of high-dimensional dynamical systems

 Lemma \ref{lemma:discrete_MOU} connects the model in (\ref{equ:FMOU})-(\ref{equ:OU}) to the continuous-time multivariate Ornstein-Uhlenbeck process \cite{gardiner1985handbook, meucci2009review} with an orthogonal basis matrix.
 The derivations of all lemmas in this subsection are provided in Section SM1 in supplementary materials.

 \begin{lemma} Denote the mean of the $k$-dimensional processes in (\ref{equ:FMOU}) by $\mathbf m(t)=\mathbf U_0 \mathbf z(t)$.
-When $\rho \in (0,1)$, the mean process $\mathbf m(t)$ is a discretized process of the continuous-time multivariate Ornstein-Uhlenbeck process, defined by the stochastic differential equation:
+When {$\rho_l \in (0,1)$ in Equation (\ref{equ:OU}) for $l=1,\dots,d$}, the mean process $\mathbf m(t)$ is a discretized process of the continuous-time multivariate Ornstein-Uhlenbeck process, defined by the stochastic differential equation:

 where $\mathbf{D}=\text{diag}(-\log(\rho_1),\dots, -\log(\rho_d))$, $\tilde{\mathbf D}$ is a diagonal matrix with the $l$th element being $\sqrt{\frac{-2\sigma_l^2 \log(\rho_l)}{1-\rho_l^2}}$ for $l=1,\dots, d$, and $\mathbf B_t$ is a vector of independent Brownian motions. \end{lemma}